imsuprem3/OneClickBuy/README.md

 # OneClickBuy
-Buy your favorite Amazon item with one click!
+Buy your favorite Amazon item with one click of this chrome extension!